GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 * In the function **__len__** we need to return the length of images or objects in which the class need to act on.
 * The function **__getitem__()** is one of the most important functions.Here the function will give an index as input to function and  we need to return values like input and output based on index.Like if you are having input and output in lists we can return the values by just specifying the list[index].By here you would have understood the flexibilty of pytorch.
 * Since I am using paths i need to read the image in path and also need to apply transfromations where normalization should be done for better results.
-* **Important thing.Intially i have images in size of 160x160 but i resized it to 100X100 for better batch size and i will explain why i did that in model section sir.**
+* **Important thing.Intially i have images in size of 160x160 but i resized it to 100X100 for better batch size and i will explain why i did that in model section  and [link](https://github.com/GadirajuSanjayvarma/S15#why-i-am-not-using-160x160-instead-of-100x100-in-image-size) for why i converted from 160x160 to 100x100.**
 * So for every image i resized it to 100x100 after reading image and i will apply tranformations.
-* we can just return values form that function in any order but **remember you need to follow that order through out the project**.
+* we can just return values from that function in any order but **remember you need to follow that order through out the project**.

 ### Errors i faced with dataloading into class:
 * As i mentioned above that we can use cupy if we are having gpu which is used for faster accessing  but pytorch falis to initialize the runtime with cupy otherwise the speed should have improved by 10 times.